sbrichardson/panda-node/README.md

 ## Usage Notes
-I've tested working on Ubuntu 16.04.3 in Parallels on an iMac Pro with High Sierra.
-I was receiving an error when attempting to use the usb library on the mac directly.
+I've tested working on Ubuntu 16.04.3 in Parallels on an iMac Pro with High Sierra, and on the iMac within High Sierra directly.
 I've tested the white & grey models successfully.

 ## Development Notes